 Check the Linux operating system version.

-Because Linux systems have limited compatibility with the SMB protocol, NAS SMB file systems support only the following Linux operating system versions.
+Linux has limited compatibility with the SMB protocol.
+NAS SMB file systems support the following Linux distributions and kernel versions.

 Operating system